 Pray for healing.
 I believe God is still in the miracle business and he doesn’t want his children to suffer.
 I’m hanging on to faith and praying that ultimately God would heal me from this disease.
 Pray Alex and I would be able to find specialists who can help me navigate next steps and a lifelong treatment plan.
 Pray I can find a surgeon who can consult me on the proper time to get surgery (which I will probably be needing soon).
 Pray Alex and my friends and family would be strengthened and know how to support me.
 Pray agaun for healing.
 Pray for relief.
 But most of all, pray God would give me strength and surround me with peace and joy.
 Pray this new diagnosis does not change who I am.

 Whew.
 I know this has probably been a lot to digest.
 (I feel like we all could use a big hug, bowl of chicken noodle soup and a piece of chocolate cake right now.)
 But thanks for staying with me and supporting me on this journey.
 I’m excited to see how God will use this for His glory, and I hope you’ll stick around as we wait and see what’s in store.

-If you or a loved one is going through a chronic illness, I’d love to pray for you.
+If you or a loved one is going through a chronic illness or chronic pain, I’d love to pray for you.
 Head over to my contact page so we can get to know each other better.